salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

    - [requirements.txt](requirements.txt)
    - [runtime.txt](runtime.txt)

-4. Copy the contents of each file from the provided artifacts into the corresponding files in your project directory.
+4. Copy the downloaded files into your project directory.

 5. Install the required packages:
    ```